-However, some do survive to delivery (almost half on some studies).
+However, some do survive to delivery (almost half in some studies).

 Many of these children have a cardiac defect which leads to their death*.

-There has been a change in the pediatric approach to Trisomy 18 wherein if the infants are relatively stable with a more minor heart condition there are centers who will now accept them for surgical intervention.
+*There has been a change in the pediatric approach to Trisomy 18 wherein if the infant is relatively stable with a more minor heart condition there are centers who will now accept them for surgical intervention.